 Ask you energy retailer for 'bill smoothing' which adjusts your bill to flatten seasonal peaks to provide consistent payment amounts throughout the year.

-Skip the on-hold queue and use Two Hoots to ask your energy company for bill smoothing.
+Skip the on-hold queue and use Handle My Complaint to ask your energy company for bill smoothing.

 6. Billing intervals, switch to monthly bills